dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-cns-for-infra.md

 OpenShift Logging (Kibana) and Metrics (Cassandra) are also components that require persistent storage.
 Typically so far external block storage providers had to be used in order to get these services to work reliably.

-It might seem counter-intuitive to consider CNS to serve these systems, mainly because:
+It might seem counter-intuitive at first to consider CNS to serve these systems, mainly because:

   - Kibana and Cassandra are shared-nothing scale-out services
-  - CNS provides shared filesystem storage whereas for Kibana/Cassandra a block storage device formatted with a local filesystem like XFS is enough
+  - CNS provides shared filesystem storage whereas for Kibana/Cassandra a block storage device formatted with a local filesystem like XFS would be enough

 Here are a couple of reasons why it is still a good idea to run those on CNS:

   - the total amount of storage available infra nodes is typically limited in capacity (CNS can scale beyond that)
   - the storage type available in infra nodes is most likely not suitable for performant long-term operations of these services (CNS uses aggregate performance of multiple devices and hosts)
-  - without CNS an external storage system is required, you should not use `emptyDir`
+  - without CNS some sort external storage system is required that requires additional manual configuration steps, in any case you should not use `emptyDir`

 !!!
 Important
     In the next couple of steps we will deploy Logging/Metrics on CNS.
-This is will be supported with the upcoming release of CNS 3.6 in production.
+This is will be supported with the upcoming release of CNS 3.6 (early October 2017) in production.
 However the instructions will slightly vary because the `PersistentVolumes` will not be backed by a normal GlusterFS volume but by `gluster-block` to achieve high performance.
     It will not be supported to run these services on standard `gluster-fuse` based CNS.

 To review the required configuration sections in the `openshift-ansible` inventory file, open the standard inventory file `/etc/ansible/hosts/` that was used to deploy this OCP cluster initially: